RediSearch/RediSearch/docs/docs/indexing/_index.md

 ## Add JSON documents

-After you create an index, Search and Query automatically indexes any existing, modified, or newly created JSON documents stored in the database.
+After you create an index, Redis Stack automatically indexes any existing, modified, or newly created JSON documents stored in the database.
 For existing documents, indexing runs asynchronously in the background, so it can take some time before the document is available.
 Modified and newly created documents are indexed synchronously, so the document will be available by the time the add or modify command finishes.

 You can use any JSON write command, such as `JSON.SET` and `JSON.ARRAPPEND`, to create or modify JSON documents.